Data Visualisation with ggplot2

 correspond to each village and put them side-by-side by using the

-argument for geom_bar()
+position argument for geom_bar() and setting

 it to “dodge”.